Tuesday, August 26, 2025

 Vanity vanity all is vanity — Ecclesiastes (1:2).
 There’s no business like show business.
 We play Show & Tell.
 We play Hide & Seek.
 We play branded versions of same.

-Chicago is also (a) a hub for the commercial advertising community, as much as New York and (b) asylum city for refugees descending from old countries that are no longer, such as Prussia, Bohemia, Yugoslavia … the whole Austria-Hungarian empire.
+Chicago is also (a) a hub for the commercial advertising community, as much as New York and (b) an asylum city for refugees descending from old countries that are no longer, such as Prussia, Bohemia, Yugoslavia … the whole Austria-Hungarian empire.

 Let’s prompt Perplexity to talk about North American refugees from the old Ottoman Empire.